sanderjk5/asdl-project-sander/README.md

     $ python -m gnnmodels.buglocalization-gnn folder_training_data folder_validation_data folder_testing_data

 The input folders must contain files with graphs in the format defined by Buglab.
 The results will be stored in the textfile 'evaluation.txt'.

-## Supervised model for bug classification
-The file '/gnn-model/bugclassification-gnn.py' contains the implementation of a gnn model to classify python functions as buggy or not.
-It can be trained and evaluated with the following command:

-    $ python -m gnn-model.bugclassification-gnn folder_data

-The input folder must contain files with graphs in the format defined by Buglab.
-But with the hardware I used, it was not possible to train the model such that it learns to differentiate between buggy and correct methods.
+Additional graphs show the accuracy and the loss over all training epochs.